 Gallery & Café

 Greetings.
 The Dumbarton Concert Gallery has a 30 year tradition of exhibiting the work of professional Washington area visual artists.
-As the curator, I'm excited about the upcoming season and the opportunity to bring outstanding art exhibits to such a sophisticated concert audience.
-A new art exhibit will be mounted and previewed before each of the 13 concert offerings.
+We are excited about the upcoming season and the opportunity to bring outstanding art exhibits to such a sophisticated concert audience.
+A new art exhibit will be mounted and previewed before each of the 14 concert offerings.
 The Concert Gallery provides a unique opportunity to artists who do not currently have exclusive gallery representation.
-If you are an artist or know someone who is interested in showing in our Gallery, please contact me directly by email: firstname.lastname@example.org or come find me in person while you are attending any concert performance.
-I look forward to meeting you.
+If you are an artist or know someone who is interested in showing in our Gallery, please contact us directly by email: firstname.lastname@example.org or speak to us in person while you are attending any concert performance.
+We look forward to meeting you!

 This season, you can come hungry!
 Dumbarton Concerts is partnering with Dangerously Delicious Pies to bring you a selection of savory and sweet pies.
 Try a slice of the S.M.O.G (steak, mushroom, onion and gruyere) or Chicken Pot Pie for dinner and a slice of the Baltimore Bomb for dessert (vanilla custard with fudge cookie pieces).
-Chef Jennifer Berry's extraordinary creations...mini tarts, fresh baked, scrumptious cookies will also be available as well as a selection of wine, beer, coffee and soft drinks.
+Fresh baked, scrumptious cookies will also be available as well as a selection of wine, beer, coffee and soft drinks.
 The cafe is open before the concert and during intermission.